Deshilan/Remitly_homework/README.md

 </br>Unit tests are manual in this example.
 I decided to write them because
 there is only one function and input.
 I saw only few edge cases and generally, in this particular situation they didn't take a lot of time.
+U can try both types of unit test by running their files- they're prepared for that.